salesforcecli/plugin-org/messages/create_scratch.md

 # description

 There are two ways to create a scratch org: either specify a definition file that contains the options or use the --edition flag to specify the one required option.
-In other words, you can specify --edition or --definition-file, but not both.

 For either method, you can also use these flags; if you use them with --definition-file, they override their equivalent option in the scratch org definition file: